pvougiou/galaxy-debloating-guide/README.md

 # Debloating Guide for Samsung Galaxy S24
 Simple commands for removing unnecessary Android apps, using Android Debug Bridge (`adb`).
 The current list of apps is by no means exhaustive, in its current shape, and I'll carry on updating it with new apps that can be safely removed.

+This guide assumes that `adb` tools have been installed and are accessible via a regular Linux or macOS terminal.

 Tested on:
 - SM-S928B/DS
 - One UI version: 6.1 (Android 14)